croessner/geoip-policyd/README.md

   -a  --server-address                IPv4 or IPv6 address for the policy service.
 Default: 127.0.0.1 -p  --server-port                   Port for the policy service.
 Default: 4646
       --http-address                  HTTP address for incoming requests.
-Default: 127.0.0.1:8080 -A  --redis-address                 IPv4 or IPv6 address for the Redis service.
+Default: 127.0.0.1:8080 --sasl-username                 Use 'sasl_username' instead of the 'sender' attribute.
+Default: false -A  --redis-address                 IPv4 or IPv6 address for the Redis service.
 Default: 127.0.0.1 -P  --redis-port                    Port for the Redis service.
 Default: 6379 --redis-database-number         Redis database number.
 Default: 0